mcspach/campfree/README.md

 ---------

-At that point you should be good to code

-Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.
+This is a Ruby on Rails application, started with the help of students from Le Wagon Mexico batch #483.